Hostile Work Environment

 - 501 or more employees ($300,000)

-These limits do not apply to backpay, interest on backpay, front pay, or any equitable relief.Employer Duty To Notify Employees of Their Workplace Rights
+These limits do not apply to backpay, interest on backpay, front pay, equitable relief, or any damages recovered under 42 U.S.C. § 1981.Employer Duty To Notify Employees of Their Workplace Rights

 Employers who are covered by federal employment laws are required to post notice of anti-harassment laws in the form of the “EEO is the Law” poster.
 This mandatory poster is prepared by the Equal Employment Opportunity Commission and must be placed in a conspicuous location where notices are customarily posted (e.g., break room).
 Employers must also keep all payroll records for a minimum of three years and all wage calculation methods are at least two years.Statute of Limitations for Tennessee Hostile Work Environment Claims

 Hostile work environment claims have strict deadlines called statute of limitations.
 If you miss this deadline then you will be barred from going to court for your employment law claims.
-For many harassment claims you may have as little as 300 days to file a complaint with the EEOC.Learn Your Legal Rights – Call Today
+For many harassment claims you may have 300 days or less to file a complaint with the EEOC.Protect Your Legal Rights – Contact Us Today

-If you have suffered from an abusive work environment, contact Nashville hostile work environment lawyer Curt Masker for your Online Case Review at the number above or online.
+If you have suffered from an abusive work environment, contact our Nashville hostile work environment lawyers for your free online case review at the number above or online.